earthChange/Claim/README.md

 - SIGN - Sign a Contract to gain 365.25 unvested Tokens.
 - WORK - Attempt to FULFILL your Contract during the year.
   - WAIT for other Contracts to be FULFILLED.
-  - WAIT for Coupon holders to MARK Coupons.
-- MARK - Set Coupon state to FULFILLED or BREACHED.
+  - WAIT for Coupon holders to report Coupon as FULFILLED or BREACHED.
-- VEST - Contract holders gain Deeds as Coupons are FULFILLED.
+- VEST - You gain Deeds as Coupons are FULFILLED.

 # States & Maturity
 - Contract - UNPLANNED, PLANNED, UNSCHEDULED, SCHEDULED, UNSIGNED, SIGNED, FULFILLED, BREACHED